RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 Critical: A specific face could be deemed a crit (or upgraded).
 This would create some synergies for low-face dice since they could have a higher crit probability

 Alternate 1:
 No cards, just strict actions and dice can be allocated accordingly to attacking or blocking.
-Card faces must be more unique with actual spells, effects on them, like:
+Die faces must be more unique with actual spells, effects on them, like:
 - Cleave effects
 - Deal Damage equal to your block
 This is closer to a true "roguelike dicebuilder" game